top of page

 Self-esteem and low confidence

 Having low self-esteem and a lack of confidence can have significant consequences.
-It can negatively impact on relationships, on success at work, on social lives, and many areas besides.
-People’s view of themselves can be highly distorted and unbalanced, where they see only their deficits, and none of their positive qualities.
+It can negatively impact relationships, success at work, social lives, and many other areas.
+People’s view of themselves can be highly distorted and unbalanced, where they see only their deficits and none of their positive qualities.

 These TEDx talks might be of interest: